The-Marcy-Lab-School/se-unit-3/lesson-0-PEDAC/README.md

 * [PhoneNumber Practice](./practice/phone-number.js)
     * This exercise gives you an example of what a good PEDAC approach looks like, but tasks you with coding the solution yourself
 * [Code Wars Practice](https://www.codewars.com/collections/easy-medium-katas)
-    * Try completing this set of exercies using the PEDAC process.
+    * Try completing this set of exercises using the PEDAC process.
 You will need to create a free Code Wars account.